Bright-Shard/objective-rust/README.md

 }
 ```

 This API allows Objective-C types to feel almost native in Rust, and never relies on message passing (even internally, objective-rust stores a pointer to the actual C function for a method, and calls that instead of sending an Objective-C message).

-Objective-C instances also act like normal Rust instances; when it is dropped, the `dealloc` method is called, preventing memory leaks.
+Outside of mutability, these types also follow normal Rust semantics, including automatically dropping; objective-rust calls the `release` method when Objective-C instances are dropped.

 By the way, the `objrs` macro also works on entire modules: